wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ![HTML-4](https://raw.githubusercontent.com/nupurkapoor/WWCDC-FEHN-FTGuide/master/assets/images/HTML-4.png)

-### Okay, what's next?
+### Okay, what next?

-The only logical next step is to NOT STOP!
-Check out our learning resources section and continue your journey.
+The only logical next step is to **NOT STOP!** Check out our learning resources section and continue your journey.
 All the best and congratulations!

 Remember, even though we did access your page via a web browser, it's not actually on the Internet!
 For that you would need to
 [host](http://en.wikipedia.org/wiki/Web_hosting_service) your page online.
 That's an advanced topic that shouldn't worry about right now!